CKalitin/ckalitin.github.io/_posts/2024-04-07-spacex-bandwagon-mission.md

 SpaceX's Bandwagon-1 rideshare mission launched yesterday and I was busy speedrunning a unit of Chemistry 11 in 8 hours to write this blog post before the launch.
 Regardless, this is the first of SpaceX's rideshare missions to low inclination orbits.
 The Bandwagon-1 mission will expand the range of payloads that can be launched on a Falcon 9 rideshare mission and will continue the trend of making dedicated small satellite launch a smaller niche of the market.
 While dedicated small satellite launch will lose market share, the overall market will increase and provide more satellites that must be launched.

 Three months ago I wrote this <a href="https://ckalitin.github.io/technology/2024/02/10/smallsats-vs-rideshare.html">blog post</a> on the dedicated small sat launch market.
 The Bandwagon missions will have significant implications on the conclusions I came to.
-Specifically, many of the satellites I listed as requiring a dedicated small sat launch do not.
+Specifically, many of the satellites I listed as requiring a dedicated small sat launch in fact do not.

 ### <b>Payloads Unsuited for Dedicated Launch</b>